What Is Sodium Sulfite?

-Sodium sulfite is a soluble sodium salt of sulfurous acid (sulfite) with the chemical formula Na2SO3.
-It can be prepared by reacting sulfur dioxide, soda ash (sodium carbonate), and water.
-The product of this reaction is sodium bisulfite (NaHSO3), which is then treated with excess soda ash to obtain sodium sulfite.
-The compound can also be obtained as a byproduct in the preparation of phenol.
-Sodium sulfite is a white powder or crystalline solid with no odor but a slightly salty taste.
-The compound is stable in dry air, but tends to decompose in moist air to produce sulfur dioxide and sodium hydroxide.
+Sodium sulfite is a sodium salt of sulfurous acid with the chemical formula Na2SO3.
+It can be prepared by reacting sulfur dioxide, soda ash or sodium carbonate, and water.
+The product of this reaction is sodium bisulfite, which is then treated with excess soda ash to obtain sodium sulfite.
+Sodium sulfite is a white powder with no odor and a slightly salty taste.

-In addition to use in the cosmetic industry, sodium sulfite is used as a food preservative to prevent dried fruit from discoloring and for preserving meats.
-However, sodium sulfite destroys both vitamins B1 and E, which means that it cannot be added to foods that contain these vitamins.
-Additionally, sodium sulfite is an essential chemical in the pulp and paper industry.
-In fact, more than half of all the sodium sulfite made in the United States is used by the pulp and paper industry.
-Sodium sulfite is also used in water and wastewater treatment plants.
+In addition, to use in the cosmetic industry, sodium sulfite is used as a food preservative to prevent dried fruit from discoloring and for preserving meats.
+However, sodium sulfite degrades both vitamins B1 and E, which means that it cannot be added to foods that contain these vitamins.
+Sodium sulfite is an essential ingredient in the pulp and paper industry.

 In cosmetics and personal care products, sodium sulfite functions as an antioxidant preservative and a hair-waving/straightening agent.

-As an antioxidant preservative, sodium sulfite works by protecting the other ingredients in a formulation from oxidation, which is the loss of electrons.
-For example, when products are exposed to air, oxygen from the air is reduced, gaining electrons from ingredients such as fats and oils in the formulation.
-This is why sodium sulfite can be referred to as a reducing agent; it donates a hydrogen atom to the oxygen in order to protect the other ingredients.
-Oxidation results in rancidity, color changes, viscosity changes, and deterioration of active ingredients in finished products.
+As an antioxidant preservative, sodium sulfite works by protecting the other ingredients in a formulation from oxidation.
+Oxidation is naturally occurring process that happens when some ingredients are exposed to air.
+Oxidation results in destabilization of ingredients and can result in rancidity, changes in color and changes in texture.
 Adding an antioxidant preservative like sodium sulfite will make the product less susceptible to degradation when exposed to environmental elements.